Eleanor825/Machine-Learning-Knowledge-Base/papers-cv/tasks/segmentation.md

     * Institutions: [Dept. of Computer Science, University of California, Irvine]
     * Abstract: CNN architectures have terrific recognition performance but rely on spatial pooling which makes it difficult to adapt them to tasks that require dense, pixel-accurate labeling.
 This paper makes two contributions: (1) We demonstrate that while the apparent spatial resolution of convolutional feature maps is low, the high-dimensional feature representation contains significant sub-pixel localization information.
 (2) We describe a multi-resolution reconstruction architecture based on a Laplacian pyramid that uses skip connections from higher resolution feature maps and multiplicative gating to successively refine segment boundaries reconstructed from lower-resolution maps.
 This approach yields state-of-the-art semantic segmentation results on the PASCAL VOC and Cityscapes segmentation benchmarks without resorting to more complex random-field inference or instance detection driven architectures.
     * Comments:
         * > Ghiasi and Fowlkes [19] (LRR) propose a complex architecture that constructs a Laplacian pyramid to process and combine features at multiple scales.
-(ERFNet, 2017)
+(2017, ERFNet)
 * Learning to Refine Object Segments (SharpMask)

 ### Fully Convolutional Networks (FCN)